AldoSuba/docs.buf.build/docs/bsr/remote-generation/migrating-from-alpha.md

 ### protoc-gen-validate plugin

 If you've used a custom template that included the [`protoc-gen-validate`][protoc-gen-validate] plugin as of now there is no direct migration path.
 We are working with the envoy team to take [stewardship][protoc-gen-validate-ownership] of protoc-gen-validate.
-Supporting the generated assets workflow is a primary goal.
+Supporting the generated SDKs workflow is a primary goal.
 In the meantime, continue to use the template or switch to local generation using [`buf generate`][buf-generate].

 ## BSR npm registry